This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 Instructions

-Step 1: Place potatoes in a large pot and cover with water by about 1 inch.
+Step 1: Place potatoes in a large pot and cover with cold water.
 Add in some kosher salt.
-On medium-high heat bring the water to a boil.
+Bring the water to a boil.
 Reduce the heat and cook until potatoes are tender.
 Transfer them to a large bowl.

 Step 2: Make the dressing by adding mustard and balsamic vinegar to a bowl or jar.
 Mix or shake until combined.